nigbinovia/CSCI-4900/README.md

 # CSCI-4900
-this repository includes the project I completed in CSCI 4900 - Selected Topics in Computer Science: Cybersecurity
+This repository includes the project I completed in CSCI 4900 - Selected Topics in Computer Science: Cybersecurity

 The project is described below: